You've missed out on the grades you needed. What happens next?

-You've missed out on the grades you needed.
+You've didn't get the exam grades you wanted.
 You've got in touch with your first and second choice universities and they have declined to offer you a place.
 At this stage, you might consider re-sitting some or all of your exams as an alternative to entering clearing.

 Predicted results: AAB